-Summary: Meml The Credentials Committee has examined the credentials of delegations of 1992 Fund Member States, including States members of the 1992 Fund Executive Committee and Member States of the Supplementary Fund, and submits the following interim report.
-Action to be 1992 Fund Administrative Council ^{<1>} taken: (a) take note of the interim report of the Credentials Committee; and (b) decide which of the two representatives should be accredited as the official representative of the Bolivarian Republic of Venezuela at these particular sessions of the governing bodies of the IOPC Funds.
-1992 1992 Fund Executive Committee and Supplementary Fund Assembly
+Summary: The Credentials Committee has examined the credentials of delegations of 1992 Fund Member States, including States members of the 1992 Fund Executive Committee and Member States of the Supplementary Fund, and submits the following interim report.
+Action to be taken: 1992 Fund Assembly tuken. (a) Take note of the interim report of the Credentials Committee; and (b) decide which of the two representatives should be accredited as the official representative of the Bolivarian Republic of Venezuela at these particular sessions of the governing bodies of the IOPC Funds.

+1992 Fund Executive Committee / Supplementary Fund Assembly

-- (a) take note of the interim report of the Credentials Committee; and - (b) take note of the decision of the 1992 Fund Administrative Council in respect of which of the two representatives should be accredited as the official representative of Venezuela at these particular sessions of the governing bodies of the IOPC Funds.
+- (a) Take note of the interim report of the Credentials Committee; and - (b) take note of the decision of the 1992 Fund Assembly in respect of which of the two representatives should be accredited as the official representative of Venezuela at these particular sessions of the governing bodies of the IOPC Funds.